WasiqB/coteafs-selenium/.github/CONTRIBUTING.md

 When many contributors are working together, then there is always chance for different code styling.
 To make sure every member is using same coding style, it is advisable that you import code styling formatter from the [java formatter][formatter] repository into your IDE.

-Make sure to format the code before committing sending **PR**.
+Make sure to format the code before sending the **PR**.

 ### Test coverage

 For assuring quality of framework to prospective users, test coverage plays an important role.
-That's why we want to achieve a benchmark of **80% or more** of overall coverage.
+That's why I want to achieve a benchmark of **80% or more** of overall coverage.
 It will be advisable to add tests for any new code which you may be adding.

 ### SonarCloud Code Quality monitoring